The second-hand clothing platform Vinted recently removed sexually explicit advertisements after receiving complaints from users.

 The advertisement was for DramaWave, a mobile app that produces short-form scripted stories for social platforms.
 The ad images often showed private body parts, intimate actions, lingerie, and allusions to sexual activity.

-Responding to complaints about sexual content, a Vinted spokesperson said the platform has a “zero-tolerance policy for unsolicited sexual communications and the promotion of sexual content.”
+Responding to complaints about sexual content, a Vinted spokesperson stated that the platform has a “zero-tolerance policy for unsolicited sexual communications and the promotion of sexual content.

 Vinted is a second-hand clothing platform with 65 million users across Europe.
 The Lithuanian platform has no age-verification procedure, which means children and teenagers could see pornographic material without proving they are over 18.